6B-Best-group/SetapWeek4/ScenarioBUserStories.md

 - matt - what would you get you to get join your app compared to other alternative apps
 - Anna - Is there anything on your current music player app that negativly impacts your expierence?
 - Ben - How often do you pick music to match your mood/weather?
+- Sanzhar - Do you feel overwhelmed by the number of choices available in your current music app?